atc1441/ESP32-I2S-RGB-Matrix-Clock/README.md

 # ESP32-I2S-RGB-Matrix-Clock

-This code is for the Youtube video about a simple DIY Clock see here:
+This code is for the Youtube video about a simple DIY RGB Led Matrix Clock see here:

 Needed library's for Arduino: